 Things My Dad Taught Me

-Four years ago (12-1-15) my dad was passing peacefully at a beautiful hospice facility in Florida.
+Five years ago (12-1-15) my dad passed peacefully at a beautiful hospice facility in Florida.
 It was just a few miles away from where he’d practiced medicine most of his life.
 The peace my brother and I found there helped my dad transition to Heaven in God’s Grace.

 Being at hospice was, however, not my father’s plan.
 He’d chosen to die at home which did not happen.